-Here I am back to my weekly writing assignment and I really look forward to writing and sending it to you every weekend.
+Here I am back to my writing assignment and I really look forward to writing and sending it to you regularly.
 Thanks for all the support and encouragement.
 This week, I ask the eternal question once more – Are the geniuses born or made?

 It is widely believed that passion, good habits and perseverance can make an extraordinary life, if not a genius.
 Whenever I think of power of habits, one name that stands out is that of American Statesman – Benjamin Franklin ( ‘Ben’ for short).
 I read his autobiography as a young army officer somewhere in Jungles of Assam in 1990, and made extensive notes of his ‘13 virtues’.
 What struck me most is that Ben refused to accept a life of mediocrity – and transformed himself into a virtuous personality through good habits.